-A sample degree plan follows: an asterisk () indicates an example specialization course:
+A sample degree plan follows; an asterisk () indicates an example specialization course:

-PSY7101 Foundations for Doctoral Study in Psychology
+Foundations for Doctoral Study in Psychology

-PSY7102 Scholarly Writing and Professional Communication in Psychology
+Scholarly Writing and Professional Communication in Psychology

 Standard Curriculum Courses, if needed (see above)

-PSY8100 Theories of Personality
+Theories of Personality

-PSY7103 Research Methods
+Research Methods

-PSY8101 Multicultural Psychology
+Multicultural Psychology

-PSY7104 Statistics I
+Statistics I

-PSY8103 Cognition, Emotion, and Motivation
+Cognition, Emotion, and Motivation

-PSY7105 Tests and Measurements
+Tests and Measurements

-PSY8104 Positive Psychology
+Positive Psychology

-PSY7106 Quantitative Research Design
+Quantitative Research Design

-PSY8105 Community Psychology
+Community Psychology

-PSY7107 Statistics II
+Statistics II

-PSY8106 Human Communication: Interviewing Skills
+Human Communication: Interviewing Skills

-PSY7108 Qualitative Research Design
+Qualitative Research Design

-PSY7109 Planning Dissertation Research in Psychology
+Planning Dissertation Research in Psychology

-CMP9500P Comprehensive Exam
+Comprehensive Exam

-DIS9501P Dissertation Research
+Dissertation Research

-DIS9502P Dissertation Research
+Dissertation Research

-DIS9503P Dissertation Research
+Dissertation Research

-DIS9504P Dissertation Research
+Dissertation Research

-^{}Courses listed are examples and upon acceptance to the program the initial degree plan will include these courses.
+Courses listed are examples and upon acceptance to the program the initial degree plan will include these courses.
 Students are encouraged to choose their specialization courses based on personal and professional goals and will work with their Academic Advisor to revise their degree plan.
+Students can select any PSY8000 level course for this specialization.
+Please consult the course descriptions for a full list of available courses.